-That was the start of many journaling exercises, and at the end of that first one, I realised why I had always gone back to writing things down in moments of high stress.
+That was the start of many journaling exercises.
+And, at the end of that first one, I was reminded of the healing power of journaling in moments of high stress.
 My mind felt clear, calm and ready to focus on my future.

 You can do it virtually anywhere – no need to find an expensive space to write down your thoughts

 With all that in mind what’s stopping you from journaling, nothing?
-Then let’s get started by sharing with you how to start journaling for healing, particularly when it comes to working through burn out or managing chronic pain and fatigue:
+Then let’s get started by sharing with you how you can experience the healing power of journaling, particularly when it comes to working through burn out or managing chronic pain and fatigue: